MRC Equipment Panel: member vacancies

 How to apply

-You may indicate interest in becoming a member of up to three MRC boards or panels that are currently recruiting new members.
+There is one online web form for all our current panel vacancies, you may indicate interest in becoming a member of up to three MRC panels that are currently recruiting new members.

 In addition to the information provided in the application, we may also use publicly available information, in line with the Declaration on Research Assessment, to assist with membership decisions.